Nheko-Reborn/nheko/README.md

 ##### MacOS

 You can create an app bundle with `make app`.
-The output will be located at `dist/MacOS/Nheko.app` which you can be copied to `/Applications/Nheko.app`.
+The output will be located at `dist/MacOS/Nheko.app` which can be copied to `/Applications/Nheko.app`.

 You can also create a disk image with `make dmg`.
 The output will be located at `dist/MacOS/Nheko.dmg`